Non-Traditional Engagement Rings: Say Yes To A New Trend

 Halo settings remain a favorite.
 A ring of smaller diamonds or gems around the center stone adds drama and can make the middle stone appear larger.
 You can pair a halo with almost any center stone.
 Yellow gold feels slightly warmer and vintage-leaning, while white gold reads more modern and crisp.

-Pavé bands where tiny stones are set close together along the band give that full sparkle effect without needing a huge center stone.
+Pavé bands, where tiny stones are set close together along the band, give that full sparkle effect without needing a huge center stone.
 You can combine pavé with halos, colored centers, or solitaires in either yellow or white gold to get exactly the balance of shine and subtlety you want.

 Styling Hack